sadielinks/ecomm-backend-orm/README.md

 ## Description <br>

-This is a WORK IN PROGRESS
+This is an application that allows the user to utilize a back-ended e-commerce site through Express.js API and Sequelize.
+These technologies interact with the website's MySQL database.

 ### User Story: